 The global credit and equity markets have experienced substantial dislocations, liquidity disruptions and market corrections in recent years.
 Liquidity and credit concerns and volatility in the global credit and financial markets have increased significantly with the bankruptcy or acquisition of, and government assistance extended to, several major U.S. and European financial institutions.
 These events have had a significant impact on the global credit and financial markets as a whole, including reduced liquidity, greater volatility, widening of credit spreads and a lack of price transparency in global credit and financial markets.
-In response to such developments, legislators and financial regulators in countries have implemented a number of policy measures, designed to add stability to the financial markets.
+In response to such developments, legislators and financial markets.
 However, the overall impact of these and other legislative and regulatory efforts on the global financial markets is uncertain, and they may not have the intended stabilizing effects.
 In the event that the current difficult conditions in the global credit markets continue or if there is any significant financial disruption, such conditions could have an adverse effect on our business, future financial performance and the trading price of the Equity Shares.